 Network Security Vulnerabilities

-Installing TVMob requires disabling several security features on your FireStick, a process that can leave your device vulnerable to other security threats.
+When you install TVMob, it asks you to disable several security features on your FireStick.
+It can leave your device vulnerable to other security threats.
 These modifications, necessary for sideloading unofficial apps, create potential entry points for malicious software.

 Your home network’s security could be compromised if TVMob or related malware gains access to network resources through your FireStick.
-This risk extends beyond just your streaming device to potentially affect other connected devices in your home.
+This risk extends beyond your streaming device to other connected devices in your home.

 Legal Issues and Consequences